ScottMorse/PyMusician/README.md

 B = Ass.enharmonic() # reduces A double sharp to B natural Cb = Ass.enharmonic().enharmonic(None,True) #returns B, then Cb B = Ass.enharmonic().enharmonic("#",True) #returns B instead of Cb, preference of '#' negating the possibility of a flat

 ```
 In general, you will probably most often use this function with no arguments simply to convert simple sharp/flat notes and reduce multi-sharp/flats.

+## \_\_add_\_ & \_\_sub_\_
+The Note class has adding and subtracting methods, which are actually used in tandum with the Interval class.
+Adding or subtracting an Interval object to a Note object returns a new Note object at that interval distance higher or lower.
+Read more in the documentation for the Interval class.

 ## **Static Methods**
 The main purpose of the Note class's static methods is to allow the possibility to create instances of Note objects in different ways.